coolexplorer/terraform-configurations/terraform-basic/README.md

 6. Top level blocks
     - Fundamental blocks
         .
 Terraform block
             .
+Special block used to configure some behaviors .
+Specifying a required Terraform CLI Version .
+Specifying Provider Requirements and Versions
+            .
+Configuring a Terraform Backend (Terraform state, Remote state manage area) .
 Providers block
             .
+Hearth of Terraform
+            .
+Terrraform relies on providers to interact with Remote Systems .
+Declare providers and use them
+            .
+Provider configuratios belong to Root Module .
 Resources block
+            .
+Each resource block describes one or more infrastructure objects .
+Resource Syntax
+            .
+Resource Behavior
     - Variable blocks
         .
 Input variable block
         .
 Output values block